Treaty of Big Tree: History

-The delegates for both parties met from August 20, 1797 until September 16, 1797 at the rustic log cabin of James and William Wadsworth, early settlers and land agents in the area, in what is now Geneseo, New York.
+The delegates for both parties met from August 20, 1797, until September 16, 1797, at the rustic log cabin of James and William Wadsworth, early settlers and land agents in the area, in what is now Geneseo, New York.

-In attendance were nearly 3000 Seneca and other prominent members of the Six Nations of the Iroquois.
+In attendance were nearly 3000 Seneca and other prominent members of the Six Nations of the Haudenosaunee.
 Representing them were their hoyaneh chiefs: Cornplanter, Red Jacket, Young King, Little Billy, Farmer's Brother, Handsome Lake, Tall Chief, Little Beard and others; the clan mothers of the nation; and Mary Jemison.
 Those in attendance representing the United States were: Colonel Jeremiah Wadsworth, Commissioner, who was assigned by President George Washington to represent the United States government; Captain Charles Williamson and Thomas Morris, representing his father; Robert Morris; General William Shepard, representing Massachusetts; William Bayard, representing New York; Captain Israel Chapin, representing the Department of Indian Affairs; and James Rees as acting secretary.
 The official interpreters were Horatio Jones and Jasper Parrish.
 Also in attendance were representatives of the Holland Land Company including William Bayard, Joseph Ellicott (surveyor), John Lincklaen, Gerrit Boon, Jan Gabriel van Staphorst and Roelof Van Staphorst.
 Mary Jemison, known as The White Woman of the Genesee, who was captured in a raid and ended up marrying her Seneca captor, was an able negotiator for the tribe and helped win them more favorable terms.

 According to accounts, all of the treaty delegates for the United States were housed in the Wadsworths' log cabin.
 A council house was erected nearby by the Seneca, and proceedings were held there.
 The treaty was signed on September 16, 1797, after nearly a month of often heated back-and-forth negotiations.
 Following negotiations, Robert Morris requested the $100,000 principal revert to his heirs if “the Seneca nation” should ever “become extinct.”
 The presiding secretaries of Treasury and State denied his request.
 This treaty is substantial as it opened up the rest of the territory west of the Genesee River for settlement and established twelve reservations, perpetual annuities and hunting and fishing rights for the Seneca in Western New York.